-Motor vehicle safety is the use of education, partnerships and evidence based programs to promote safety on roads.
+Motor vehicle safety programming uses education, partnerships, policy and evidence based programs to improve roadway safety.
 Topics can include:

 Parents play a key role in keeping their teen safe at the wheel.
 Parents who are supportive, involved and enforce driving restrictions can lower their teen's crash risk by 50 percent.